Dartmouth College, Society of Fellows

 - participate in the activities of the Society, including presenting their own work

-- hold appointments as a Lecturers in a department and/or program as well as Postdoctoral Fellows in the Society; this appointment is not tenure-track
+- hold an appointment as a Lecturer in a department and/or program as well as Postdoctoral Fellow in the Society; this appointment is not tenure-track

 - teach two courses over the course of the three-year fellowship